“Getting Brexit done”

-With talks of the deadline being pushed back yet again, we wanted to capture the impact that the uncertainty surrounding Brexit is having on the UK’s small business economy and exactly how small business owners are feeling about leaving the EU.
+With the deadline being pushed back yet again to the 31st January 2020, we wanted to capture the impact that the uncertainty surrounding Brexit is having on the UK’s small business economy and exactly how small business owners are feeling about leaving the EU.

 Just like the referendum, the impact of Brexit so far has split small businesses.
 Our recent survey of 600 small business owners in the UK found that Brexit has had little to no effect on half of small businesses, with the other 50% already feeling a negative impact – with us uncovering this result before the UK has even left the European Union, we knew we had to dig deeper.

 By amplifying small businesses’ voices, thoughts and opinions on the ongoing Brexit related debates through our survey findings, we hoped to paint a picture of how confident small businesses feel regarding their futures, what they have done to prepare and adapt their business to change and how they’d ideally like Brexit to play out.
 We hope that by sharing our findings, small businesses can take solace from the fact they aren’t alone and take guidance from what other businesses have done to weather the tough political climate.

 We wanted to start out by asking small business owners how they feel currently and what they’re doing right now to prepare for leaving the EU.

 What is the Definition of a Small Business?

 A small business in the UK is usually defined as any business with fewer than 250 employees, and includes the subcategory of micro-businesses (businesses with 0-9 employees).
 According to the UK parliament briefing papers, as of 2018, there were 5.7 million small businesses in the UK.
 This makes up 99% of all UK businesses, making them a huge driving force behind our economy, which is why we wanted to get their views on the current political climate.